Learn how to make an apron with this simple, DIY apron tutorial for women; its an awesome beginner sewing project that anyone can do!

 Aprons are the perfect, homemaker accessory!
 Learn how to make your own in this simple project for beginners.

 If aprons are not already a part of your everyday uniform, you should really consider having a few on hand!
 They are great for keeping your clothes clean throughout the day, they can be super cute, and its always a bonus if they have pockets;)

 I was recently gifted an apron around Christmas time with a really beautiful, Christmas style print.
 I love the fit and style so much that I wear it ALL the time.
 Now that its not Christmas anymore, I wanted to try recreating the apron in a more summer appropriate pattern/color.

 To make this simple, DIY apron I just followed the pattern and style of my previous apron because I already knew I loved the fit.
 I’m so happy with how it turned out!
-Learn how you can make your own DIY apron in the sewing tutorial below.
+Learn how you can make your own DIY apron with pockets in the sewing tutorial below.

 DIY Apron Fabric

 For the apron in this tutorial I just used some simple, cotton fabric that I picked up from JoAnn’s.
 The other apron that I love is made from a similar fabric, so I knew wanted to go down that same route.
 Cotton fabric is inexpensive and comes in a variety of colors and patterns.